PensionBee Review – is it the best way to find and consolidate your pensions?

 Consolidating your pensions

 PensionBee's charges range from 0.25% to 0.95% a year depending on the plan you choose and how much you invest.
 If you click through to the PensionBee charges page there is a neat comparison with a number of leading pension providers including Hargreaves Lansdown and Nutmeg.

-I wouldn't obsess whether the numbers used are definitive representations of the exact costs of getting an equivalent product from the other providers.
-However, based upon PensionBee's stated charges it would make their pension product one of the cheapest in the market irrespectively.
+I wouldn't obsess over whether the numbers used are definitive representations of the exact costs of getting an equivalent product from the other providers.
+However, based upon PensionBee's stated charges it would make their pension product one of the cheapest in the market irrespective.

 PensionBee portfolio performance